Yorkshireman/rails_angular_casts/README.md

 Displays a list of RailsCasts on the left side of the screen which, when clicked, play the video on the right side of the screen.

 Rails API with AngularJS frontend.
+RSpec for tests.

 ####To run: